What’s “No Poo” and Should You Try It?

 Here are some testimonials:

-Here’s the trick though: I’ve found that it really works if instead of not using any wash for your hair, you replace it.
+I’ve found that it really works if instead of not using any wash for your hair, you replace it.
 Maryellen, in the last video, used a concoction of apple cider vinegar, baking soda, and water to wash her hair.
 I’ve just gone to Whole Foods and bought a cleansing conditioner (link is the one I use), which works wonders.
 Many journeys of “no poo” on YouTube are of young travelers completely ditching shampoo and conditioner, and only using water.
 Yeah, that’ll get you good results in a couple of months, but a lot of bloggers didn’t give it the time to see results.
-Through all the videos I watched, a girl gave it 4 weeks, and another dedicated 10 but only made it to 9.
+Through all the videos I watched, one girl gave it 4 weeks, and another dedicated 10, but only made it to 9.

 I personally like using the cleansing conditioner for a couple of reasons: